Prepaid Plan Price Reduction for Current Account Owners

 - Choose your refund option (you may select all or part of the amount):

 - You may choose to contribute your refund directly to a Florida 529 Savings Plan if you would like to save for other college expenses like books, room and board, supplies, and computers.

 - You may choose to receive your refund by check.

 There are three basic components used to establish Prepaid Plan prices – current college costs, assumptions about future college costs and investment returns.
 Due to successive years of lower than anticipated tuition and fee increases, the Board determined that it was possible to incorporate recent tuition and fee experience to lower certain Prepaid Plan prices.
 Please note that the Board will never increase the cost of your existing Plan(s).

-You may view your new Prepaid Plan price online on the Plan Details tab.
-Please compare the Total Amount Due with the Purchase Price in your January 2020 Statement, provided in the Your Documents tab.
+You may view your new Prepaid Plan price by logging into your account, selecting your student, and choosing the specific Plan that you would like to view.
+Please compare the Total Amount Due with the Purchase Price in your January 2020 Statement, provided in the Your Documents link.